Winter Wellness Blueprint: Practical Tips for a Healthier Season

 Larsen encourages everyone, whether beginning or seasoned, to beware of limitations and not try to push too hard initially, which could set you back if you injure yourself.
 The majority of winter visits to the ER include slips and falls as well as cardiac events, so being gentler on yourself can also significantly reduce your risk of needing emergency or critical care.

 “Start small and slow.
 ‘Easy’ exercise is better than doing nothing,” Larsen explains.
-“You will progress quicker if you don’t injure yourself along the way.
-Even seasoned athletes looking to challenge themselves should be realistic about the demands they place on their body.
+“You will progress more quickly if you don’t injure yourself along the way.
+Even seasoned athletes looking to challenge themselves should be realistic about the demands they place on their bodies.
 ‘No pain, no gain’ does not apply to every body.”

 Eat with the Season

-Strict calorie-counting and focusing on foods that aren’t in season—like melons, berries, asparagus, and large raw salads filled with produce that ripens with the spring, summer, and fall months—might feel unsatisfying for a reason.
+Strict calorie-counting and focusing on foods that aren’t in season—like melons, berries, asparagus, and raw salads filled with out-of-season produce—might feel unsatisfying for a reason.

 Protein.
 Turkey, lamb, salmon, venison, leaner beef, legumes, tofu, and tempeh are all good sources.
 Focus on what your taste buds crave and build each meal centered around your protein source.